top of page

 We stop by to say hi to Mahkvala, who is always sifting her corn flour behind what she calls in English, “my snow mountain,” an impossibly tall pyramid of flour that she declares has never fallen down.
 Corn flour is popular in west Georgia for a polenta called gomi, and is also blended with melted Sulguni to make elargi, or mixed with water to make hand-sized patties of cornbread called mchadi.
 The flour from this cubby hole all hails from Abasha in Samegrelo, which all the vendors here insist grows the very best.

-Mahkala sifting her flour, always.
+Mahkvala sifting her flour, always.

 We try to sneak past Nino, the Yazidi woman selling spices and pomegranate juice, but she’s quicker than we are and nabs us, asks where everyone is from, implores the Americans to take her back to the USA, requests her picture to be taken and harasses me for not buying anything from her.
 How to tell her I have a better spice girl?

 Aleko is never annoying.
 He is the only guy I have met who is honest enough to admit some walnuts are actually Ukrainian.
 Nobody is that ethical at the bazaar.
-You need an honorable nut man in a land where it seem every recipe requires them.
+You need an honorable nut man in a land where it seems every recipe requires them.
 Georgians test their walnuts by squeezing a bit between the thumb and forefinger to see how much oil comes out.
 Satsivi, a popular holiday dish of poultry swimming in walnut sauce, must be finished with a drizzle of walnut oil.

 After tasting the difference between Iranian and Georgian almonds, we literally bump into Aliev, the Azerbaijani butcher, who always calls me “Jimi” and gives me a big wet kiss on the cheek.
 He links his arm through mine and leads me over to his blade wielding comrades.
 “Where’s the pork?”
 I tease, knowing he is halal, to a point.
 “No, no, no!
 No pork!” he wags a finger, then flicks it to his neck, the gesture of “let’s have a drink.”
 We really don’t want more, but are intimidated by these men with such knives so close to their meaty hands, no matter how many gold teeth their smiles reveal.